-Different threads and changes in colours are all photographs worthy.
+Different threads and changes in colors are all photographs worthy.
 Especially when you get close.

 12. Household Items

 The best thing about using household items for macro photography is that they are already in your house.
-You don’t need to buy expensive flowers, cloths or go hunt down some insects.
+You don’t need to buy expensive flowers or clothes or go hunt down some insects.

 Walk around your living space and see what could be interesting if you get very close.
 Each item in your possession has an entire world living on it.

 Anything natural works wonders for macro photography ideas.
 Leaves are great because they come in many different types.
-They change in colour, size, shape and texture after falling from the tree.
+They change in color, size, shape, and texture after falling from the tree.

-You can experiment with this subject, even showing the transition of seasons due to the change in colours.
+You can experiment with this subject, even showing the transition of seasons due to the change in colors.
 They have a texture similar to an aerial photograph of rivers stemming from tributaries.

 10. Food Photography

 Yummy, food!
-If there is one area that macro photography really takes off in, it is in food photography.
+If there is one area that macro photography really takes off, it is food photography.

 Who doesn’t like to see well-dressed plates filled with scrumptious treats?
 You can take a close-up macro photo of bigger food items.

-Or you can use small pieces such as candies or even colourful sugar sprinkles.
-Getting in close emphasises the beauty, the texture, the colours while bringing out the flavour in the viewers taste palette.
+Or you can use small pieces such as candies or even colorful sugar sprinkles.
+Getting in close emphasizes the beauty, texture, and colors while bringing out the flavor in the viewer’s taste palette.